 Prima facie, my point on the Euclidean point will seem to not satisfy the burden of proof, however, I not a mathematician.
 I need your help.
-My argument is Epistemological and proposes that the primitive notion that we understand and define as the point is not compatible with the material reality of the Quantum World.
+The primitive notion that we understand and define as the point is not compatible with the material reality of the Quantum World.